MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/webdriver.md

 *  Using Microsoft Native UI automation directly.
 The [Microsoft UI Automation][MicrosoftUIAutomation] framework allows automated test scripts to interact with the UI.
 Microsoft UI Automation enables Windows applications to provide and consume programmatic information about user interfaces (UIs).
 It provides programmatic access to most UI elements on the desktop.
 It enables assistive technology products, such as screen readers, to provide information about the UI to end users and to manipulate the UI by standard input and by means other than standard input. <!-- condense that; 1st para -->

-* Use a flag such as a command-line parameter or an environment variable to tell your app to launch directly to the WebView2 instance, to avoid the need for navigating native UI.  <!-- create a special test mode that displays __. -->
+* Use a flag such as a command-line parameter or an environment variable to tell your app to launch directly to the WebView2 instance, to avoid the need for navigating native UI.
+Depending on your scenario, this might make it possible to use the "launch" approach described in [Step 4a: Letting Microsoft Edge Driver launch your WebView2 app](#step-4a-letting-microsoft-edge-driver-launch-your-webview2-app).  <!-- create a special test mode that displays __. -->

 In addition to ensuring the WebView2 instance is activated, you need to set its `--remote-debugging-port` command-line parameter.
 We'll do this in the steps below.
 Microsoft Edge Driver will use this remote debugging port to connect to your WebView2 instance.